-The most common one, low sperm count, is the one that is most often discussed.
-Some experts suggest that over half of all male infertility is due to a low sperm count, so this stands to reason.
+The most common one, low sperm count, is the one that is most often discussed, and with good reason.
+Some experts suggest that over half of all male infertility is due to a low sperm count.

-The are other types of sperm problems, however, that can interfere with pregnancy are low sperm motility (movement) and abnormal sperm.
-This article will examine abnormal sperm- what it is, its causes and what can be done about it.
+However, there are other types of sperm problems that can interfere with pregnancy, including low sperm motility (movement) and abnormal sperm.

-Another way to describe the shape of your sperm is “sperm morphology.”
-It’s one of the three things a fertility specialist will be looking at when your sperm is analyzed.
-Fertility specialists track morphology in terms of a percentage.
-They report what percentage of your sperm appears to be normal when looked at through a microscope.
+Another way to describe the shape of sperm is “sperm morphology.”
+It’s one of the three things a fertility specialist will be looking at when sperm is analyzed.
+Fertility specialists track morphology in terms of a percentage and report what percentage of sperm appears to be normal when looked at through a microscope.

 You’ve probably seen depictions of a normal sperm.
 A normal sperm has an oval-shaped head and a long, winding tail.
-An abnormal sperm will look differently - it may have an abnormally shaped head, crooked tale, two tails or an extra large head.
+An abnormal sperm will look differently.
+It may have an abnormally shaped head, crooked tail, two tails or an extra large head.
 Any of these conditions can become a problem for egg fertilization.

 It’s not uncommon to have many abnormal sperm.
-In fact, your sperm is considered normal as long as 4% or more are “morphologically normal.”
-The rest of the sperm can be defective, as long as you have a few swimmers that really know what they’re doing.
+In fact, sperm is considered normal as long as 4% or more are “morphologically normal.”
+The rest of the sperm can be defective, as long as there are a few swimmers that really know what they’re doing.

-Abnormal sperm can be caused by a number of factors, among the most common being age and genetics.
-As you age, your sperm tend to have a higher number of genetic abnormalities.
+Abnormal sperm can be caused by a number of factors but the most common are age and genetics.
+As a man ages, sperm tend to have a higher number of genetic abnormalities.
 It’s more likely for a man in his 50s to have a high number of abnormal sperm than it is for a man in his 20s, for example.

-Abnormal sperm is often only one of multiple issues causing a couple fertility problems.
-Many men who have abnormal sperm also have a low sperm count or low sperm motility, and in those instances all of the problems must be addressed.
+Abnormal sperm is often only one of multiple issues causing a couple to have fertility problems.
+Many men who have abnormal sperm also have a low sperm count or low sperm motility, and in those instances, all of the problems must be addressed.

 For some men, the cause of the abnormal sperm can be treated.
-If your sperm are abnormal because you have an infection, an antibiotic may be able to clear things up.
+If the sperm are abnormal due to an infection, an antibiotic may be able to clear things up.
 If it’s a congenital testicular defect, the issue is harder to correct.

-In most cases, an aggressive fertility treatment approach is necessary to help the man with abnormal sperm.
-You and your partner may need to consider advanced treatments such as in vitro fertilization (IVF) and embryo transfer.
+In most cases, an aggressive fertility treatment approach is necessary to help a man with abnormal sperm.
+You and your partner may also need to consider advanced treatments such as in vitro fertilization (IVF) and embryo transfer.